leoleonsio/runoff-modelling/README.md

 # runoff-modelling
 Implementation of single flow (no dispersion) run off modelling using a Least Cost Paths algorithm to solve flats and sinks.
+The code was written in Python first and then rewritten in CPP.

 Command line parameters:
 - input elevation raster